pwaring/cv/resume.md

 Skills
 ------

 *   **Computer Languages:** Proficient with PHP and SQL.
-Familiar with C, Java and Perl.
+Familiar with C, Java, Perl and Python.
 *   **Web Development:** Proficient with HTML and XML.
 Familiar with CSS and jQuery.
 *   **Operating Systems:** Proficient with Linux, particularly Debian and Ubuntu.
 *   **Application Software:** Proficient with Apache, MySQL and Subversion.
 Familiar with Postfix and Git.